-The Wisconsin Department of Health Services (DHS) requires a Lodging permit for all lodging facilities in Wisconsin.
-Permits can be issued to individuals, partnerships, corporations or other legal entities.
+The Department of Agriculture, Trade and Consumer Protection (DATCP) requires a lodging permit for all lodging facilities in Wisconsin.
+Permits can be issued to individuals, partnerships, corporations, or other legal entities.
 Lodging facilities come in many forms.
-Common examples of lodging facilities requiring a DHS permit include: hotels, motels, B&Bs, row houses, cabins, cottages, lodges, homes, condos or rental rooms located above a business.
+Common examples of lodging facilities requiring a DATCP permit include: hotels, motels, bed and breakfasts (B&Bs), row houses, cabins, cottages, lodges, homes, condos, or rental rooms located above a business.
 This is not an all-inclusive list.

-DHS will evaluate new forms of lodging for permitting requirements as we are made aware of them.
-DHS has defined a tourist or transient as "a person who travels to a location away from his or her permanent address for a short period of time for vacation, pleasure, recreation, culture, business or employment."
+DATCP will evaluate new forms of lodging for permitting requirements as they become known.
+DATCP defines a tourist or transient as a person who travels to a location away from his or her permanent address for a short period of time for vacation, pleasure, recreation, culture, business or employment.
 Notice that, in the definition for tourists or transients, a person has to be away from his or her permanent address in order to meet the definition.
-It does not matter if the tourist or transient is there for the season, the month, a week, a day or less.
+It does not matter if the tourist or transient is there for the season, the month, a week, a day, or less.
 If lodging is rented to a tourist or transient, it will require a permit.